Accounting

 Can enroll if Class is Graduate

-To study the principles and procedures of accounting for not-for-profit entities.
-Topics may include: state and local government financial accounting, financial accounting for selected other entities, managerial concepts and current issues.
+To study the principles and procedures of accounting for not-for-profit entities, as well as advanced topics relating to for-profit entities.
+Not-for-Profit topics may include: state and local government financial accounting, accounting for non-governmental not-for-profit organizations, and current issues.
+Advanced topics may include segment reporting, interim reporting, foreign exchange accounting, financial statement translation, fair value accounting, partnership accounting, and other topics.
 Student will not receive credit for both ACC 439 and ACC 539.
+(F, W).

 Prerequisite(s): ACC 505